logicalclocks/hops-docs/docs/user_guide/hopsworks/dataSetShare.rst

     :align: center
     :figclass: align-center

+    Share a Data Set

 In the case of ``project``, a popup dialog will then prompt users to select a target project with which the *Data Set* is to be share with.
 It is also feasible to filter projects by name as shown in the image below.

 .. _share-ds-2.png: ../../_images/share-ds-2.png
 .. figure:: ../../imgs/share-ds-2.png
-    :alt: Project to share the Data Set with
+    :alt: Select a project to share the Data Set with
     :target: `share-ds-2.png`_
     :scale: 25%
     :align: center
     :figclass: align-center

+    Select a project to share the Data Set with

 To complete the sharing process, a Data Owner in the target project has to click on the shared Data Set, and then click on ``Acccept`` to complete the process, ``Reject`` to reject the shared Data Set or ``cancel`` for no